vickynovlani/nops-docs/pages/Copilot/copilot-eks-examples.md

 # Examples of good configuration templates for EKS Copilot #

-The following are examples of versatile node templates and provisioner templates that work well to maximiz savings with nOps.
+The following are examples of versatile node templates and provisioner templates that work well to maximize savings with nOps.

 ## EKS Node Templates ##